coracle-social/coracle/README.md

 - [ ] Stack views so scroll position isn't lost on navigation
 - [ ] We're sending client=astral tags, event id 125ff9dc495f65d302e8d95ea6f9385106cc31b81c80e8c582b44be92fa50c44
 - [ ] Add notification for slow relays
+- [ ] Wait for 60% or so of relays to eose to balance completeness with speed

 # Curreent update